JamesMConroy/myWebsite/content/posts/nim-package-mirror.md

 </LocationMatch>
 ```

-> Note: The documentation for `git-http-backend` seems to be written for RH distros.
+> **Note:** The documentation for `git-http-backend` seems to be written for RedHat distros.
-> Debian's man pages for `git-http-backend` have the wrong paths.
+> Both Debian's man page and the official git book list the wrong path for `git-http-backend`.
 > Both documents say to set the `ScriptAlias` to `/usr/libexec/git-core/git-http-backend/`
 > instead of the correct `/usr/lib/git-core/git-http-backend/` path.
-> Make sure to find the correct path for the bin, and don't forget the trailing `/` like I did
+> Make sure you use the correct path, and don't forget the trailing `/` like I did

 Now that we are serving git we have to let `nimble` know about them.
 Remember that `packages.json` file we got all those URLs from, `nimble` uses that to figure out how to get the packages.